Generic Name and Formulations:

-Treatment of metastatic castration-resistant prostate cancer in patients who have previously received docetaxel.
+Treatment of metastatic castration-resistant prostate cancer.

 Androgen receptor inhibitor.

 Risk of seizure; permanently discontinue if develops during treatment.
 Severe renal or hepatic impairment.
 Nursing mothers: not recommended.

 Avoid concomitant strong CYP2C8 inhibitors (eg, gemfibrozil) if possible; reduce enzalutamide dose if cannot be avoided.
 Avoid concomitant CYP2C8 inducers (eg, rifampin), CYP3A4 inducers (eg, carbamazepine, phenobarbital, phenytoin, rifabutin, rifampin, rifapentine, bosentan, efavirenz, etravirine, modafinil, nafcillin), and St. John’s Wort if possible.
 Potentiated by CYP3A4 inhibitors (itraconazole).
 Antagonizes midazolam (CYP3A4 substrate), warfarin (CYP2C9 substrate), and omeprazole (CYP2C19 substrate).
 Avoid concomitant drugs with narrow therapeutic indexes metabolized by CYP3A4 (eg, alfentanil, cyclosporine, dihydroergotamine, ergotamine, fentanyl, pimozide, quinidine, sirolimus, tacrolimus), CYP2C9 (eg, phenytoin, warfarin), CYP2C19 (eg, S-mephenytoin); enzalutamide may decrease their exposure.
 Caution with concomitant drugs that may lower the seizure threshold.
 Conduct more INR monitoring if concomitant warfarin cannot be avoided.